Displaying Sunset Times in Javascript using a Free Sunset Times API

 • UNKNOWN_ERROR if something fails server-side

 One edge case worth knowing: at extreme latitudes near the poles, sunrise or sunset may not exist on a given day.
 In those cases the corresponding field returns null rather than a time string.
 Check for it if your app might be queried for arctic or antarctic coordinates.
+The moon has the same problem, which is what moon_always_up and moon_always_down are for: when either is true, the corresponding moonrise or moonset is null because the event never happens that day.

 What to build with it